winterdrive/virtual-tabs/readme.md

 # VirtualTabs – Custom File Grouping Beyond Folder Limitations

-> **Break free from directory structure constraints.
-Organize files by logic or rules to boost development productivity.**
+> **Don't just save tabs—organize your workflow.
+Build AI-ready contexts and logical file groups beyond folder limits.**

 ## 🔍 Project Overview

-**VirtualTabs** is a VS Code extension that enables you to create temporary file groups based on logical relationships—independent of the original folder structure.
-Organize files by type, module, development phase, or custom rules.
-A tree view in the sidebar helps you build a flexible and efficient workflow.
+**VirtualTabs** is more than just a tab manager—it's a **logical file organizer** for VS Code.
+It enables you to create virtual workspaces for your tasks, allowing you to **sort, categorize, and structure** related files regardless of their physical location.

+Whether you're switching between complex tasks or **curating context for AI coding assistants**, VirtualTabs helps you keep your focus sharp and your workspace organized.

 ## 🎯 Use Cases

 * **Cross-directory management**: Group related files scattered across different folders (e.g., config, styles, source code).
 * **Feature-based grouping**: Group files by module or functionality for focused development.
+* **AI Context Curation**: Create precise file sets to provide clean context for LLMs and AI assistants.
 * **Project task switching**: Create quick-access file sets for specific tasks or sprints.
 * **Code review**: Centralize files for review to improve efficiency.
 * **Teaching & reference**: Build curated examples or materials without folder interference.
-* **AI Collaboration & Multi-Issue Tracking**: Efficiently manage and group files scattered across various directories that are relevant to multiple development issues or when collaborating with AI coding assistants, ensuring all necessary context is at your fingertips.

 ---